|

 Backgammon (Tavli) is loved by many and integral to the culture of Cyprus!
 It's the Greek version of backgammon (tavli in Greek is board) and very popular with people of all ages.

-Cyprus people love these pretty little beads which are used to help relax and meditate on life whilst having a drink or just sitting enjoying the view.
-Try it, it really does work!
+This is a very popular tradition which Cypriots love.
+These pretty little beads are used to help relax and meditate on life whilst having a drink or just sitting enjoying the view.

-Myths & Legends
+Aphrodite Myths & Legends

 The culture of Cyprus is rich in history and the myths and legends of Aphrodite.